 An estate or trust with a balance date between 1 October and 28 February must pay its end-of-year income tax by the 7th day of the month before the following year's balance date.

 How to make payments

 You can make payments:

-- electronically

-- by credit or debit card
+- electronically - by credit or debit card through our website at www.ird.govt.nz/makepayments.

-- by posting a cheque.